foucist/tagmv/README.md

 # Tagmv

-File tagging by moving files into tag-based directories.
+The ultimate keep-your-files-organized solution!

-The directories that represent tags are organized hierarchically (either by # of items that have the tag or some other method).
+Moves your files into directories that represent tags, these tags are kept organized as a hierarchy according to tag counts.

-- Organizes using the plain file system
-- Extremely flexible (no tag limit, no tag naming restrictions, hierarchical tags, no file naming restrictions, can tag all files and directories).
-- Transparent to other applications, since it works directly with the file system.
+Tag all your files with multiple tags, and watch them end up organized!

+Works using the most basic parts of the filesystem - no FUSE, no symbolic or hard links.

 ## Installation